RSSchermer/entitytled/README.md

 ```

 The [Holywood example used for testing](test/src/test/scala/entitytled/holywood)
-also uses this safer way for handling ids.
+also uses this safer way of handling ids.

 ## Defining direct relationships